vyperlang/vyper/docs/index.rst

 #####

 Vyper is a contract-oriented, Pythonic programming language that targets the `Ethereum Virtual Machine (EVM) <https://ethereum.org/learn/#ethereum-basics>`_.
 It prioritizes user safety, encourages clear coding practices via language design and efficient execution.
-Vyper code is safe, clear and efficient!
+In other words, Vyper code is safe, clear and efficient!

 Principles and Goals
 ====================